Demonizing those who are Different

 By Amy Willis

 Immigration is a topic still dominating the news.
-How people feel about the characteristics of immigrants in heir home countries, and how these characteristics lead them to feel about providing welfare benefits to them, was the topic of this week’s episode with Alberto Alesina of Harvard University.
+How people feel about the characteristics of immigrants in heir home countries, and how these characteristics lead them to feel about providing welfare benefits to them, was the topic of this episode with Alberto Alesina of Harvard University.
 Alesina and his colleagues explored native people’s perceptions about the number of immigrants living in their country, their standards of living, and their characteristics, and then looked at how these perceptions shaped the way respondents felt about redistribution in favor of immigrants.
 The results were astounding.

 Which of Alesina’s findings surprised you most?
 Did you ask yourself the same questions Alesina posed while you were listening?
 How did your answers compare to Alesina’s findings?
-As always, we’d like to hear more from you and your thoughts on this week’s episode.

 1- How did the design of Alesina’s survey (the varying order of questions on immigration and redistribution) affect people’s answers?
 Why do you think this was the case?
 What does this suggest about the structure of policy debates in general?